Huda Salih Mahdi Ammash: Life

-She received her undergraduate degree from the University of Baghdad, followed by a Masters in microbiology from Texas Woman's University in Denton, Texas.
-She spent four years at the University of Missouri in pursuit of her doctorate in microbiology, which she received in December 1983.
+She received her undergraduate degree from the University of Baghdad, followed by a master's in microbiology from Texas Woman's University in Denton, Texas.
+She spent four years at the University of Missouri pursuing a doctorate in microbiology, which she received in December 1983.
 Her thesis focused on the effects of radiation, paraquat and the chemotherapy drug Adriamycin, on bacteria and mammals.